namel3ss-Ai/namel3ss/docs/examples/demo_ai_assistant_over_records.md

 - Propose a rule sentence and approve it
 - Use the Trust buttons to run trust flows
 - In Team lane, check the trust panel and blocked action notices
+- Click Agent A seed to create agent memory
+- Open Handoff to see agent list and packets
+- Create a handoff from agent-a to agent-b
+- Apply the handoff
+- Click Agent B follow up to use the handed off memory

 ## Trust demo
 Run Studio with an identity trust level.